 Back in the old days when you got sick and ended up in the hospital, it was probably because your primary care doctor put you there.
 Boy, have times changed.

 Nowadays you have one set of doctors who see you in the clinic when you’re doing well, another set of doctors who see you if you need emergency care, and yet another set of doctors who take care of you if you become hospitalized .
 Many times these “hospital” doctors know little, if anything, about you except what they observe right there on the spot and /or what they can read about you from prior admissions.
 If you receive your medical care at a huge teaching institution like I do, it gets even more impersonal, because you have multiple teams of student doctors and residents that rotate through the system a every 3 or 4 months.
 Chances are, you’re gonna see a different doctor every time you go in.

 This system seems to work fine if you’re generally healthy and don’t need frequent medical care, but if you have a complicated medical history and don’t fit the mold ( like yours truly), then things can get a little frustrating…especially in the Emergency room.

 That’s when I thought, there has to be a better way to communicate to medical staff who dont know you.
-So I came up with what I call the “patient intro letter” comes in.
+So I came up with what I call the “patient intro letter”.
 More and more patients and/or their Physicians are writing these kinds of letters for their medically complex patients (not just severe asthmatics) to carry with them.
 If you ever end up having to go to an Emergency room ,the letter basically introduces you to the staff and provides the physician with some basic information about current health problems.
 It can save you from having to recite your entire medical history over and over again to people who don’t know you ( this is especially helpful, when you can”t breath).
 It can include valuable information on what seems to work best in treating your condition.